Sydney’s New Fish Market Finally Opens January 19 2026

 Longer Hours, Bigger Buzz

-Trading will run until 10 pm daily (compared to the previous 4pm close), turning the markets into a sunset seafood destination.
+Trading will run until 10 pm Sunday to Thursday and midnight on Friday's and Saturday's (compared to the previous 4pm close), turning the markets into a sunset seafood destination.
 Picture golden hour on the harbour, Anzac Bridge in the background, gelato in hand, sashimi plate in the other.

 Photo credit: Sydney Fish Market / NSW Government